The design tokens practice

-The design tokens practice can be broken down into a few main steps:
+Before we see how DSM design tokens work, let's look at the design tokens practice, which can be broken down into a few main steps.

 Manage design tokens in a single place in a platform-agnostic format (e.g., JSON or YAML).